Surfaces of constant principal-curvatures ratio in isotropic geometry

 \begin{proof} Since $c(t)$ is an isotropic principal curvature line of $S(t)$, then by the isotropic Joachimsthal theorem \cite[Section~36]{strubecker:1942a}, it is an isotropic principal curvature line of $C$.

 Let $p$ be a point on $c(t)$ and $T$ be the tangent line to $C$ through $p$.
-Then by Meusnier's theorem (Theorem~\ref{l-Meusnier}), the osculating isotropic circle of $c(t)$ lies on the isotropic sphere of radius $1/\kappa_n$ that touches $C$ at $p$.
+Then by Meusnier's theorem (Theorem~\ref{l-Meusnier}), the osculating isotropic circle of $c(t)$ lies on the isotropic sphere of radius $1/\kappa_n$ that \bluevar{is tangent to} $C$ at $p$.
 Here $\kappa_n$ is the isotropic principal curvature along $c(t)$ because $c(t)$ is an isotropic principal curvature line.

-On the other hand, $c(t)$, hence its osculating isotropic circle, lies on the isotropic sphere $S(t)$ of radius $r(t)$ that also touches $C$ at $p$.
+On the other hand, $c(t)$, hence its osculating isotropic circle, lies on the isotropic sphere $S(t)$ of radius $r(t)$ that \bluevar{is also tangent to} $C$ at $p$.
 This implies that $\kappa_n=1/r(t)$.

 Now let $S(t)$ have the equation Then $c(t)$ is contained in the set defined by the system (cf.~\cite[Section~5.13]{bruce-giblin:1984})

 If $r'(t)\ne 0$ then $A'(t) =r^\prime(t)/r(t)^2 \ne 0$ because $r(t) = 1/A(t)$.
 Remove the quadratic terms in the second equation by subtracting the first equation with the coefficient $A^\prime(t)/A(t) \ne 0$.
 This introduces a term linear in $z$ into the second equation.
 Thus $c(t)$ is the intersection of $S(t)$ with a non-isotropic plane, hence an elliptic isotropic circle.